IndaPlus24/davidn5-mja8-projekt/spec.md

 ### Minimum Viable Product (MVP)

 The MVP for the product is a function game of tetris containing most of the requirments listed above.
-(Its possible that the game is not visually appeling enough to be displayed in Drifararkaden).
+(Its possible that the game is not visually appeling enough to be displayed in Drifarkaden).

 ### Work Process